ceciliacase/money-coach-website/services.md

 title: Services and Pricing
 ---

 I offer a one month package and a three month package with weekly meetings, and daily work to help you develop your financial practice.
-I also offer additional individual sessions for brush-ups, semi-yearly check-ups, or more advanced questions and topics.
+I also offer additional individual sessions for brush-ups, semi-yearly check-ups, or more advanced questions and topics, and a Sustainable Membership, which will help you continue your money practice and provide ongoing accountability.

 Here is the general outline of what we will work on, which will be customized as we go to address your specific financial situation, education, and values: